 All additional places are being delivered according to target.
-With additional Primary school places provided at ARK Atwood = + 60 (Yr4), Minerva Academy = + 56 (Yr4) and Pimlico = + 60 (Yr2).
-Additional secondary school places are to be provided at Marylebone Boys' = + 120 (Yr8).
+The additional Primary school places are being provided at ARK Atwood (60, Year 4), Minerva Academy (56, Year 4) and Pimlico (60, Year 2).
+An additional 120 Year 8 secondary school places are to be provided at Marylebone Boys'.

-1.19 We will train 15 young people with Special Educational Needs (SEN) to enable them to travel to and from school independently.
+1.19 We will train 15 young people with special educational needs to enable them to travel to and from school independently.

-During the summer term, nine young people were enabled to travel to and from school independently.
+• During the summer term, nine young people were enabled to travel to and from school independently.
 This performance means that the service is on track to meet this target and exceed last years' performance (10).

-1.20 We will continue to convert SEN statements to Education, Health and Care (EHC) plans in line with our published transfer plan.
+1.20 We will continue to convert SEN statements to EHC plans in line with our published transfer plan.

-Our initial target was to ensure that all Year 11 and Year 13 transfers from a statement of SEN to an EHC Plan taking place in the academic year 2014/15 were completed by end of September 2015.
+- Our initial target was to ensure that all Year 11 and Year 13 transfers from a statement of SEN to an EHC Plan taking place in the academic year 2014/15 were completed by end of September 2015.
 53 (34%) of the total number of transfers that needed to be undertaken were completed by September 2015.

-- During the first year of delivery under the new legislation, all local authorities have reported difficulties in delivering the transfer review programme.
+However almost all were completed by the end of October.
+A small number of year 11 and year 13 statements were ceased following the annual review when it became clear that these pupils had made progress to an extent that they are achieving within the average educational range or that needs could be met within the local offer below the level of a statement or plan. - During the first year of delivery under the new legislation, all local authorities have reported difficulties in delivering the transfer review programme.
 These difficulties have been recognised by the DfE, and this is reflected in their recent amendments to the review process.
 In response to DfE amendments, a revised transfer review plan is to be delivered by August 2018.
-By January 2016 our target is to ensure that 65% of EHC Assessments are completed within the 20 week timescale, rising to 85% by July 2016, when we want to ensure that the SEN Service consistently comply with statutory deadlines and are at least matching national averages in this performance measure. - 1.21 We will build on the successful approaches tried and tested through our Family Recovery Programme to help families with vulnerable children address problems that they may face which stop them getting work. - Due to when Westminster entered Troubled Families Phase 2, by the end of Q4 2014-15 we will have begun to identify the families who qualify for the programme against its expanded criteria.
+By January 2016 our target is to ensure that 65% of EHC Assessments are completed within the 20 week timescale, rising to 85% by July 2016, when we want to ensure that the SEN Service consistently comply with statutory deadlines and are at least matching national averages in this performance measure.

+1.21 We will build on the successful approaches tried and tested through our Family Recovery Programme to help families with vulnerable children address problems that they may face which stop them getting work.

+- By the end of Q4 2014-15 we will have begun to identify the families who qualify for the programme against its expanded criteria.
 At subsequent claim windows throughout 2016/17 we will be in a position to evidence how many of these families have achieved significant and sustained improvement against their qualifying criteria. - 1.22 We will provide more support to address criminal activity by young people by giving those leaving custody and those at risk of custody (by the gravity or persistent nature of their offending/associations) the opportunity of working with a mentor for up to 12 months.
 We will actively increase our pool of volunteer mentors by recruiting throughout the year. - Between April and September 2015, 9 young people were released from custody and 100% were offered a mentor, 2 (22%) engaged with the support offered.
 This is comparable to last year's performance. - Mentoring is offered to all young people leaving custody providing they are below 18 years old.
 One training session has been delivered so far and a second is planned for November.
 Further training sessions are being planned and work is continuing with the young people to encourage engagement with the mentors.